petri-labs/mokita/CONTRIBUTING.md

 We use table-driven tests because they allow us to test similar logic on many different cases in a way that is easy to both implement and understand.
 [This article](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests) does a fantastic job explaining the motivation and structure of table-driven testing.

-Making table-driven tests in an environment built on the Cosmos SDK has some quirks to it, but overall the structure should be quite similar to what is laid out in the article linked above.
+Making table-driven tests in an environment built on the Cmokis SDK has some quirks to it, but overall the structure should be quite similar to what is laid out in the article linked above.

-We'll lay out three examples below (one that uses our format for messages, one that applies to keeper methods, and one that applies to our GAMM module), each of which will hopefully be simple enough to copy-paste into a test file and use as a starting point for your test-writing in the Osmosis Core repo.
+We'll lay out three examples below (one that uses our format for messages, one that applies to keeper methods, and one that applies to our GAMM module), each of which will hopefully be simple enough to copy-paste into a test file and use as a starting point for your test-writing in the Mokisis Core repo.

 ### Generating unit tests using our Gotest template